Educational Support Services

 Early Learning Program

-The Early Learning Program is an optional service offered to pediatric patients from birth up to school age at The Nebraska Medical Center.
+The Early Learning Program is an optional service offered to pediatric patients from birth up to school age at Nebraska Medicine.
 The goals are to support you and your child through individual developmentally appropriate play sessions during hospitalization and to act as a resource.
 Play and learning activities can contribute to your child having a positive hospital experience.

 Services the developmental specialist may provide: